77 Children's Books About Mental Health

 Written by Lynda Mullaly Hunt

 This inspirational chapter book captures the challenges students with dyslexia face daily, not just in reading but in self-esteem.
 The main character, Ally, has been able to hide her inability to read in every school — until now.
 “The arc of the story changes when Ally makes friends and finally finds a teacher who recognizes her struggles and how smart she is,” says an expert at the Child Mind Institute.
+A Spanish language version is also available.
 Ages 8-12.
 Published by Puffin Books.

 In My Heart: A Book of Feelings